ndahn/dvl-a50/README.md

 Since the DVL-A50 reports the velocity and dead reckoning at different frequencies, the odometry is published every time either of them is received, with only the `pose` or `twist` updated respectively.

+# Services
-Furthermore, the node will provide the following services.
+The node will provide the following services.
 All services use `std_msgs/Trigger`, i.e. they don't take any parameters and return a success state and error/result message.

 - `enable`: Enable automatic pinging.
 The DVL will turn off when it's close to overheating, but this should still only be done when it is submerged.
 Also note the `enable_on_activate` parameter.
 - `disable`: Disable automatic pinging.
 - `get_config`: Return the DVL's configuration.
 If successful, the result will be encoded as json in the `message` field.